joomengine/jcb-documentation/023-Adding-a-custom-time-field.md

 * How to set up a Custom Form Filter

-To illustrate: Use this'sermondistribitor' component, and go to 'modules', and then 'rules' may be seen.
+To illustrate: Use this 'sermondistribitor' component, and go to 'modules', and then 'rules' may be seen.
 In there a 'rule' can be created.
 That is used as the filter name.
 [00:01:23](https://www.youtube.com/watch?v=epA9zv4yWu0&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m23s) Create a file in Component Builder and place it in the Custom folder and put any name in.(See video) One of these files can be used to illustrate how to include it.
 [00:01:54](https://www.youtube.com/watch?v=epA9zv4yWu0&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m54s)

 ### Joomla Form-rule Example